MarcSabatella/Campania/README.md

 "bb" and "##" turn into double flat and double sharp, "o" and "0" turn into diminished and half-diminished symbols, and "^" turns into a triangle.
+"-" and "=" can be used and repeated to create dashes of arbitrary length to connect superscripted and subscripted numbers.

 ![Campania](Campania.png?raw=true)